Cold Brew Coffee Ratio Calculator

 Why Is Measurement Important?

 It is critical to learn the habit of correct measuring in order to prepare a balanced cup of coffee each time.
+By measuring your coffee to water ratio, you will have all the facts you need to make a consistently tasty cup of coffee, just the way you like it.

 There is no alternative for a small food scale that measures in grams for this purpose.
 It may be used to measure water, beans, and ground coffee.